diogo-pessoa/annotations/content/post/CCSP-DataRedundancyUptime.md

 - Single power path and cooling path.
 - Non-redundant capacity components (e.g., a single power source, no backup generators).

+#### Cost-Benefit Perspective

+* Cost: Lowest cost due to minimal infrastructure and redundancy.
+* Benefit: Appropriate when cost is a primary concern, and downtime has little impact on operations.

+#### When to Use:

+* Ideal for development or testing environments.
+* Suitable for internal tools or non-customer-facing applications.
+* Use for backup or archival services where continuous access isn't crucial.

 ## Conclusion